Disproven Facts

 The Y2K problem was real.
 When programmers in the 1960s and 1970s wrote date-handling code, they stored years as two digits, "67" for 1967, "83" for 1983, to save memory that was then genuinely expensive.
 The implicit assumption was that the century digit was always 19.
 As the year 2000 approached, the concern was legitimate: systems that interpreted "00" as 1900 could produce incorrect calculations or outright failures.
 The problem required fixing, and fixing it required finding and auditing millions of lines of code across interconnected systems.

 Where legitimate concern shaded into apocalyptic prediction was in the extrapolation.
 By 1998, analysts and commentators were warning that elevators might stop working, that nuclear missiles could accidentally launch, that the power grid would fail simultaneously across continents, that banking systems would lose records of who owned what.
+Computer science classes showed students videos of dire warnings.
 Books with titles like The Millennium Bug: How to Survive the Coming Chaos sold in large numbers.
 Some advisors recommended stockpiling food, water, and cash.
-The gap between "this requires significant remediation effort" and "civilization may collapse" was navigated with varying degrees of restraint.
+Survivalist groups prepared for what they called "the digital apocalypse."
+The gap between "this requires significant remediation effort" and "civilization may collapse" was navigated with varying degrees of restraint, and educational institutions often conveyed the most alarming scenarios as plausible outcomes rather than tail risks.

 The January 1, 2000 rollover arrived without apocalypse.
 Clocks ticked past midnight on six continents without power grids failing or missiles launching.
-A few minor glitches occurred, some automated systems generated incorrect dates, a U.S. spy satellite system experienced a brief outage, a Norwegian missile-detection system triggered a momentary alert.
+A few minor glitches occurred: some automated systems generated incorrect dates, a U.S. spy satellite system experienced a brief outage, a Norwegian missile-detection system triggered a momentary alert, some credit card processing systems hiccuped.
 Nothing catastrophic.
+The dire predictions that had been taught as serious possibilities proved unfounded.

 At a glance